sanity-io/hydrogen-sanity-demo/README.md

 # Fetching Sanity data

-This demo comes with a Sanity client which operates in a very similar way to the Hydrogen Storefront client.
-This provides client is available in the Remix context which enables you to fetch content from Sanity in Remix loaders and actions.
+This demo comes preconfigured with a Sanity client that is available in the Remix context, enabling you to fetch content from Sanity in Remix loaders and actions.

 ```tsx
 // <root>/app/routes/($lang).products.$handle.tsx